-This course introduces students to quantitative research methods in cultural inquiry; focuses on analysis of categorical data including percentage tables and measures of association, as well as analysis of continuous data using regression models, including dummy variables, graphical tools, and assessment of supporting diagnostics.
-Prerequisites: Graduate level statistics course is required.
+This course introduces students to quantitative research methods in cultural inquiry; and focuses on the analysis of categorical data including percentage tables and measures of association, as well as analysis of continuous data using regression models, including dummy variables, graphical tools, and assessment of supporting diagnostics.
+Prerequisites: A graduate-level statistics course is required.